 To get the request system working with RadioDJ you need to do the following.

-4) Download the RadioDJ Demo web script.
+4) Download the RadioDJ Request Demo web script

-6) Make sure your web host/server host allows connections on the port you want to use (Usually the same port as SQL 3306).
-Any good web-host will have these ports available.
-Ask before you sign up to any service.
+5) Make sure your website host/server host allows connections on the required port (Usually the MySQL port 3306) Any good web-host will have these ports available.

-7) Open the SQL port usually 3306 on your broadband router.
-Make sure that it points to the internal IP of the computer (e.g 192.168.0.3) of the machine running RadioDJ and the SQL server.
+7) If you opened the MySQL port 3306 on your Broadband router/Windows Firewall.
+Make sure that it points to the Internal IP of the computer of the machine running RadioDJ (e.g 192.168.0.3) and the MySQL server.

 If you have done all the above and configured everything properly, You should now be able to take online requests from your website.

 If you require any further help then please head to the RadioDJ Community forums where one of the volunteer members will come to your rescue.